 ||Custom-made mouthguards.
 This type of mouthguard is fabricated by us in our office.
 They are individually designed to provide the most comfortable fit and best protection.
 Because it fits and feels better, most patients prefer a custom-made mouthguard.
 They are by far the best option for serious athletes.

 Why You Should Choose Our Mouthguard

 When it comes to your safety and oral health, you should choose the best.
 A custom-made mouthguard will give you the protection and comfort you want, quickly and easily.
-To fabricate your mouthguard, Aaron Cooley, DDS or Brandon Cooley, DDS will take an impression of your teeth and gum tissues.
+To fabricate your mouthguard, our Cooley Smiles dentists will take an impression of your teeth and gum tissues.
 Next, we will use this impression to make a 3-D model of your teeth.
 This model is then sent to our dental laboratory, where our technicians will fabricate your mouthguard using a special plastic.

 Ideally, you should replace your mouthguard at the beginning of every season.
 However, a custom-made guard is more durable than other options.
 It is a practical option that may even be covered by your insurance.
 Many athletes choose to have a new sports mouthguard fabricated when they go in for their six-month checkup and professional cleaning.

 You may also benefit from a mouthguard if you have braces, a cleft palate, or a removable dental appliance.
 Often, patients who suffer from nocturnal bruxism (teeth grinding) may need to receive a mouthguard to protect their teeth and improve their sleep.

 Schedule Your Appointment